5 College Lessons Learned Outside the Classroom

-There are no college classes for character and self-respect.
+There are no college classes for working on your character and self-respect.
 Those things can only be learned with experience, like these five life lessons.

-Being self-aware is a skill you develop throughout the course of your life and could always use some practice.
-However, it’s necessary for personal growth.
-Life will always be full of adversity, but you determine whether or not to overcome it and strengthen your emotional resilience.
+Being self-aware is a skill you develop throughout the course of your life, and it can always use some practice.
+However, it’s absolutely necessary for your personal growth.
+Life will always be full of adversity, but you can determine whether or not to overcome it and strengthen your emotional resilience.

 Time is precious, and a moment wasted is one you’ll never get back.
-Waiting for life to give you a sign to start living or hoping that one day everything will be perfect are failures in themselves.
+Waiting for life to give you a sign to start living or hoping that one day everything will be perfect are failures in and of themselves.
 With that kind of mindset, you can never move forward and will become self-entitled to success.
-The only way your goals will be accomplished is if you take action to accomplish them.
+The only way to accomplish your goals is by taking action to accomplish them yourself.
 You either find a way or make an excuse.

-Friendships were effortless to sustain in elementary and high school because you were able to see those friends every day.
+Friendships were effortless to sustain in elementary and high school because you saw those friends every day.
 When college and adulthood come into the picture, people begin to focus on achieving their goals, taking responsibility for themselves, and prioritizing their success and happiness.
 It’s common for friendships in adulthood to fade because it’s easy to neglect important actions such as catching up in person for an hour, telling them how much you appreciate them, or simply calling to ask how they’re doing.
-This neglect is especially common when friends move to a different city.
-Don’t assume your friends will always be by your side.
-You need to make the effort to keep them there.
+This neglect is especially common when friends move to a different city or state.
+Don’t assume your friends will always be by your side; you need to make the effort to keep them there.

-As you get older, you begin to realize that your life is not the only one that matters.
-Every single person around you has a story worth telling, wants to be respected and understood, and wants to be treated like a human being.
-They have also experienced pain, love, disappointment, and heartbreak—just like you.
+As you get older, you'll begin to realize that your life is not the only one that matters.
+Every single person around you has a story worth telling, wants to be respected and understood, and deserves to be treated like a human being.
+They have also experienced pain, love, disappointment, and heartbreak just like you.
 Getting to know a person and listening to their stories will enrich your life with a brand-new perspective and prevent you from automatically making assumptions about other people in the future.

 No one knows what the future holds, nor can anyone predict every action of another person.
 Looking at the people and things in your life and accepting them for what they are is crucial for your well-being.
-Having realistic expectations helps you be honest with yourself and others, as well as healthily cope with life and people when they disappoint.
+Having realistic expectations helps you be honest with yourself and others.
+You'll also be able to healthily cope with life and people when they disappoint you.

 Related: What I Wish Someone Had Told Me Before I Went to College

 What are some life lessons you’ve learned outside the classroom?
-Let us know in the comments or tweet them @CollegeXpress.
+Let us know by tweeting us @CollegeXpress.

 Like what you’re reading?